HIV and Safer Sex

 Table of Contents

-Serious, even life-threatening infections like HIV, syphilis, and other sexually transmitted diseases (STDs, or sexually transmitted infections) can be passed from one person to another through sex.
-Safer sex is sex that reduces the chances of spreading or getting sexually transmitted infections.
-It involves certain actions (e.g., using a condom) that prevent person-to-person sharing of the bodily fluids that can spread STDs.
+Some health conditions, which may become serious without treatment, can be passed from one person to another through sex.
+Safer sex is sex that reduces the chances of spreading or getting STIs.
+It involves certain actions (e.g., using a condom, taking HIV drugs) that prevent person-to-person sharing of bodily fluids that are able to spread STIs.
 Choosing to have safer sex shows that you care about the pleasure and health of yourself and your sexual partner(s).

-Safer sex is not only for the prevention of new HIV infections.
-For people living with HIV (HIV+), safer sex is important because it can prevent infection with other STDs that can weaken the immune system.
-If both people are living with HIV, safer sex can also reduce the possibility of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.
+For people living with HIV (HIV+), safer sex is important because it can prevent infection with other STIs that can weaken the immune system.
+If both people are living with HIV, safer sex can also reduce the chances of getting another strain of HIV that is resistant to the HIV drugs you are taking.
+Taking HIV drugs is also a part of safer sex for people living with HIV.
+When a person's viral load has reached undetectable levels (not enough HIV in their bloodstream for a test to measure), they cannot transmit HIV to a partner through sex.

-Practicing safer sex involves knowing what bodily fluids can spread STDs, what sexual activities are risky for each person, and how you can make that activity less risky.
-Bodily fluids that can spread STDs include blood (including menstrual blood), vaginal secretions, and semen (cum and pre-cum).
+Practicing safer sex involves knowing what bodily fluids can spread sexually transmitted infections, what sexual activities are risky for each person, and how you can make that activity less risky.
+Bodily fluids that can spread STIs include blood (including menstrual blood), vaginal secretions, and semen (cum and pre-cum).

-Since every sexual act that involves sexual fluids or blood has some risk, safer sex means using barriers to prevent passing fluids into another's body.
+One part of safer sex is using barriers to prevent passing fluids into another's body.
 Barriers include condoms (male and female), dental dams (thin squares of latex), and latex or nitrile gloves.
-Barriers can help reduce the risk of spreading or getting STDs by keeping one partner's fluids from getting into or onto the other partner.
-There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have very little risk.
+Barriers can help reduce the risk of spreading or getting STIs by keeping one partner's fluids from getting into or onto the other partner.
+There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have virtually no STI transmission risk.

-Whether you choose to use a barrier (e.g., condom), or a form of HIV treatment as prevention, it can be helpful to know which sexual acts are more risky than others for HIV.
+If you are unaware of your or your partner's viral load, or the viral load is detectable, it can be helpful to know which sexual acts are more risky than others for HIV.
 The risk for a specific sexual act is determined by what bodily fluids are being exchanged and what part of the body is involved.
 Below is a list of common sexual activities, their risks, and tips for making them safer:

 Receptive vaginal-penile sex, or heterosexual intercourse, refers to sex in which the penis goes into the vagina.
-It is considered a high-risk activity and the most common way that HIV is spread worldwide.
-While it is high risk for both women and men, men living with HIV are much more likely to spread infection to women than women living with HIV are to infect men.
+It is considered a high-risk activity when barriers or treatment-as-prevention methods are not used.
+It is the most common way that HIV is spread worldwide.
+While it is high risk for both women and men, men living with HIV are much more likely to spread HIV to women than women living with HIV are to spread HIV to men.

-The best way to make vaginal-penile sex safer is to use a condom (rubber).
+One effective way to make vaginal-penile sex safer is to use a condom (rubber).
 There are two main types of condoms: male condoms and female condoms.
-Most male condoms are made of latex; some are made of polyisoprene (a type of plastic) or lambskin.
+Most male condoms are made of latex; some are made of polyurethane or polyisoprene (types of plastic) or lambskin.
 Lambskin condoms can prevent pregnancy; however, they do NOT prevent the spread of HIV.
 Only latex and plastic condoms prevent the spread of HIV.

 Male condoms come in a variety of shapes, sizes, colors, textures, and even tastes.
 They are generally inexpensive and can be found at pharmacies, grocery stores, and sex stores.
-Sometimes they are available for free at certain health clinics and AIDS-service organizations.
-They are also quite small and easy to carry with you so that you can always be prepared to protect yourself.
+Sometimes they are available for free at certain health clinics and HIV service organizations.
+They are also quite small and easy to carry with you, so that you can always be prepared to protect yourself.

-Female condoms are made of latex or polyurethane and can be put inside the vagina before you begin sexual activity.
-They usually cost a bit more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
-They are also available for free at certain health clinics and AIDS service organizations.
+Female condoms are made of latex or polyurethane and can be put inside the vagina or the anus before you begin sexual activity.
+They usually cost more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
+They are also available for free at certain health clinics and HIV service organizations.

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
-Some also contain substances that 'warm' or enhance sensation.
-For more information on using condoms, see our article on Talking to Your Partner about Condoms.
+Some also contain substances that warm' or enhance sensation.
+For more information on using condoms, see our fact sheet on Talking to Your Partner About Condoms.

 Receptive anal-penile sex refers to sex in which the penis enters the anus or butt-hole.
-It is a high-risk activity.
+It is a high-risk activity when barriers or treatment-as-prevention methods are not used.
 While the risk for the insertive male partner is lower than for the receptive partner, it is still risky.
-As with vaginal-penile sex, the best way to make anal-penile sex safer is to use a condom and lube.
+As with vaginal-penile sex, a highly effective way to make anal-penile sex safer is to use a condom and lube.

 When using latex condoms, use only water- or silicone-based lubricant to prevent the condom from breaking and help the condom feel better.
 Lube will also help prevent small cuts or tears to the rectum, anus, or penis during penetration.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Currently, there is research going on to look at which type of lube is best for anal sex.
 However, there is not enough evidence yet to make recommendations about which lube is safest.